-Yorkshire Dance supports four emerging artists as New Associates.
-The aim of this organic and bespoke support is to enable them to improve the quality of their work and help them build sustainable careers as dance artists.
+Yorkshire Dance has been working with four emerging artists as New Associates for the past two years, supported by The Fenton Arts Trust, with the aim of enabling them to improve the quality of their work and help them build sustainable careers as dance artists.

 Jordan Massarella is one of the most exciting creative talents emerging from the Northern School of Contemporary Dance (NSCD) since graduation in 2011.
 His most recent work Visitors, supported by Arts Council England, toured successfully in the north of England before going to The Place, London in 2013.
 Jordan was associate artist at the NSCD and is currently New Associate with Yorkshire Dance.
 With a powerful sense of zeitgeist and popular culture, he creates evocative atmosphere through eclectic music, rich visuals and strong direction.

 Commissions include The Yorkshire Flock (mass dance commission with Gary Clarke as part of The Big Dance); For Dear Life for The Verve, post graduate performance company; assistant choreographer for Not, performance art festival in Brooklyn and A Long Way Of Seeing, a sound and movement project collaborating with the ‘Gamalan Orchestra’ choreographed for the students of York University.